IesTim/chess-notes/README.md

 ## Requirements
 To be able to visualize chess boards in VSCode you need to install the 'Chess Viewer' extension by Ely Ronnen.
+For usage I recommend reading the GitHub repository: https://github.com/eronnen/vscode-markdown-chess.